Oxford Pubs and Bars

 The Towing Path

 Riverside pub with large beer garden next to the River Thames, just over a mile south of Oxford City Centre.
-Homemade cakes and cream teas, local beers, limited home-made hot meals (call to check hours).
-Room for hire.
-Canoe hire and boat storage.
+Homemade cakes and cream teas, local beers, limited home-made hot meals (check our opening hours).
+Converted Barn overlooking Iffley Meadows available for hire.
 Cards now accepted subject to a minimum £10 spend.
 Customers can also set up a card tab.

 130 Godstow Road